 Friends, that the Lord chooses favorites is good news for those who have been chosen.
-And your Baptism proves that he's chosen you.
+Your Baptism proves that he chose you.
 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

 Soli Deo Gloria!